DeaconSeals/engr-1110/docs/term/2025-spring/syllabus/syllabus.md

   required to attend.
 Attendance will be recorded and will directly affect your grade.

-- *Office Hours*: Course staff will hold office hours via Zoom at a set time from the second week of classes through the last day of classes.
-No office hours will be held during finals week.
-The specific day/time for office hours will be announced during the first week of classes.
-In-person office hours are available if needed, but only by appointment.

 ### Notes On In-Person Attendance

 All health and safety policies adopted by Auburn University will be followed in